 - a.
 Create centers of excellence: - 1.
 Construction Institute aimed at providing skill-based training in the construction trades - 2.
 Advanced Technology Center focusing on e-Defense - b.
-Embed employability skills in college-level coursework by implementing 5G across the curriculum
+Conduct a comprehensive needs assessment to identify innovative programs that enhance the region to capitalize on growth opportunities